 From Fisher & Paykel Healthcare’s famed ‘preserving-jar’ humidifier prototype, to Colin Murdoch’s invention of the disposable syringe, NZ has an impressive heritage when it comes to healthtech innovation.

-Today, healthtech firms rank among some of NZ’s most globally successful businesses.
-NZ also ranks sixth worldwide in global healthtech commercialisation activity.
+Today, healthtech firms rank among some of NZ's most globally successful businesses and NZ's healthtech sector shows impressive growth potential.

 In 2019, healthtech firms accounted for 11% of our top 200 technology businesses in 2019.
 In the 2020-21 financial year, healthtech firms generated an estimated $2.85 billion in revenue, demonstrating a seven-year compound annual growth rate of 9.1%.

 Healthtech innovators, however, face some unique challenges on the path to commercialisation.
 These include stringent regulatory and clinical trial requirements, higher capital needs and longer commercialisation pathways.